-1 with criminal convictions, the revisor shan place a short description of, and a citation to, the new 2 enactment in the appropriate location of the relevant code.
-3 (d) The Revisor shall make available in a single document or volume, the full text of: 4 (1) the title Collateral Sanctions from the [State Code]; 5 (2) the title Collateral Sanctions from the [State Administrative Code]; 6 (3) all provisions of the [insert name of enacting state] Constitution imposing 7 collateral sanctions or disqualifications on persons with convictions; and 8 (4) all provisions of state law offering relief from collateral sanctions or 9 disqualification.
-10 (e) The document in subsection (d) shall be: 11 (1) called the [State] Compendium of Collateral Sanctions and Provisions for 12 Relief; 13 (2) in addition to other methods of distribution, made available without charge or 14 the Internet; 15 (3) published within four months after adoption of the title Collateral Sanctions 16 in the [State Code] or [State Administrative Code], whichever is later; and 17 (4) updated at least annually.
-18 Comment 19 20 21 22 23 24 25 26 In a very real sense, having the status of "felon" is like being a regulated industry.
+2 (2) the title Collateral Sanctions from the [State Administrative Code]; 3 (3) all provisions of the [insert name of enacting state] Constitution 4 imposing collateral sanctions or disqualifications on offenders; and 5 (4) all provisions of state law offering relief from collateral sanctions or 6 disqualification.
+7 (e) The document in subsection (d) shall be: 8 (1) called the [State] Compendium of Collateral Sanctions and 9 Provisions for Relief; 10 (2) in addition to other methods of distribution, made available without 11 charge on the Internet; 12 (3) published within four months after adoption of the title Collateral 13 Sanctions in the [State Code] or [State Administrative Code], whichever is earlier; and 14 (4) updated at least annually.
+15 Comment 16 17 18 19 20 21 22 23 24 25 26 In a very real sense, having the status of "felon" is like being a regulated industry.
 In effect, each state already has a title of its code called Collateral Sanctions , regulating the legal status of this group in scores or hundreds of ways.
 But instead of publishing these laws together in volume "C" of the code, the statutes have been divided up and scattered.
-The sanctions have proliferated unsystematically, with a prohibition on persons with felony convictions obtaining one kind of license popping up in one corner of a state's code, a prohibition on obtaining some other kind of government employment appearing in an agency's regulations.

-While some disabilities may be well-known, such as disenfranchisement and the firearms prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislator or bureaucrat could identify all of the statutes that would be triggered by violation of the various offenses in the state's criminal code.29 Although the information would be useful to many people, including judges, prosecutors, defense lawyers and those supervising persons with convictions, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
+The sanctions have proliferated unsystematically, with a prohibition on felons obtaining one kind of license popping up in one corner of a state's code, a prohibition of felons obtaining some other kind of government employment appearing in an agency's regulations.
+While some disabilities may be well-known, such as felon disenfranchisement and the felon firearms prohibition, in most jurisdictions no judge, prosecutor, defense attorney, legislated 27 28 29 or bureaucrat could identify all of the statutes that would be triggered by violation of the various offenses in the state's criminal code.
+Although the information would be useful to many people, including judges, prosecutors, defense lawyers and those supervising offenders, as well as legislators and other policymakers, it would be extremely costly for any of them to develop the information on their own.
 The dispersion of these laws and regulations defeats the purpose of having published codes in the first place.